SenseException/DatetimeBundle/README.md

 Symfony bundle for handling the PHP DateTime functionalities.

 Handling DateTime functionality for getting current date and time values can be sometimes a bit tricky in Symfony, especially when it comes to unittests.
-This bundle provides helper, services and configuration for datetime and its internationalisation of a project.
+This bundle provides helper, services and configuration for datetime of a project.

 ### Installation